splicebox/MntJULiP/README.md

 pip3 install --user numpy scipy pandas pystan statsmodels "dask[complete]"
 ```

-Alternatively, run setup.py to install MntJULiP and all the required packages:
+Alternatively, run setup.py to install MntJULiP and all the required packages; make sure you have the correct versions of Python and gcc in your path.
 ```
 cd MntJULiP; python setup.py install
 ```